justinchoi001/liferay-learn-0/docs/en/10-reference/02-configuration-via-lcp-json.markdown

 ## Usage

-Here is an example `LCP.json` file that uses all the properties:
+Here's an example `LCP.json` file that uses all the properties:

 ```json
 {